robots-make-art-too/Xin_Zhou/Quizzes/Quiz2/STATEMENT.md

 Name is on the bottom of each robot

 ## Anythin else ?
-Two list file:
+The order of List file:
+Columnsis:
-The order is from top generation to bottom
+    from top generation to bottom
-The unrelated bot is on the left of its spouse
+    The unrelated(with other) bot is under its spouse
+Row:
+    Generations # Name # HeadType # TwoParents # childNum # Spause # hasChild

-So if follow this rule can add more in headList is followed requiment, so my if and else statements are followed the headList.
+So if follow this can add more in
-But it should be more freedom, I will try to fix latter